isc-projects/kea/doc/guide/dhcp4-srv.rst

 ::

    {
-       // First, we need to define that suboption 2 in vivso option for
+       // First, we need to define that the suboption 2 in vivso option for
-       // vendor-id 25167 has specific format (it's a plain string in this example).
+       // vendor-id 25167 has a specific format (it's a plain string in this example).
        // After this definition, we can specify values for option tftp.
        "option-def": [
        {
-           // We define a short name, so the option could be referenced by name.
+           // We define a short name, so the option can be referenced by name.
-           // The option has code 2 and resides with vendor space 25167.
+           // The option has code 2 and resides within vendor space 25167.
            // Its data is a plain string.
            "name": "tftp",
            "code": 2,